PeterNabil34/Remote-IoT-data-monitoring-and-controlling/README.md

 # Remote-IoT-data-monitoring-and-controlling
-The system sends alerts based on 3 different sensors and prints them on a web page using Wi-Fi (ESP-01) with At_commands, Also the user can control a LED remotely.<br />
+The system sends alerts based on 3 different sensors and prints the readings on a web page using Wi-Fi (ESP-01) with At_commands, Also the user can control a LED remotely.<br />
 Drivers implemented: LCD, UART, Timer, ADC for Atmega328P.<br />
 <br />
 Hardware components used:<br />